schafeld/development-shopware-basic-tutorial/README.md

 # Install/reinstall Shopware
 ./psh.phar install

+# Check for running containers
+docker ps

 # Stop containers
 ./psh.phar docker:stop

 # Access container shell
 docker-compose exec app_server bash
+# or for the tutorial:
+./psh.phar docker:ssh

+# Leave container shell
+exit
 ```

 Your Shopware development environment is ready for plugin development, theme customization, and storefront modifications!
 All PHP 7.4 compatibility issues have been documented and resolved for future reference.